RedaHmimchi/AKASEC-CTF-2024-challenges/[Forensics] Sharing is not Caring.md

 ![](./images/mal1.png)

-After downloading the malware and analyzing it, we use two methods:
+After downloading the malware and analyzing it, There is two methods:

 First, we use the strings command on the file to reveal the PowerShell code.

 ![](./images/mal2.png)

-Alternatively, VirusTotal shows that the malware drops an `sslkey.log` file in `C:\`.
+Alternatively, VirusTotal shows that the malware drops a `sslkey.log` file in `C:\Users\Public\Documents\Internet Explorer\SIGNUP\ink\sslkey.log`.

 ![](./images/mal3.png)